BEST 2-DAY VENICE ITINERARY

 CAMPANILE DI SAN MARCO

-The Campanile di San Marco (St. Mark’s Campanile) stands at 99 meters and is one of the best tourist places in Venice to see.
-It was built in the 12th century and was used as a watchtower for the city.
+The Campanile di San Marco (St. Mark’s Campanile) stands at 99 meters and is one of the best tourist places to visit in Venice in 2 days It was built in the 12th century and was used as a watchtower for the city.
 That does not really surprise – the views are still great.

 Like so many other places in Venice, it is very popular – lines can be long and crazy.
 If you don’t book tickets in advance, I suggest being here early so you don’t have to waste too much precious time in line.